ietf-wg-cellar/matroska-specification/tagging.md

 </Tags>
 ```

-In this way, it becomes possible to store any Tag as attributes of another tag.
+In this way, it becomes possible to store any `SimpleTag` as attributes of another `SimpleTag`.

 Multiple items **SHOULD** never be stored as a list in a single `TagString`.
 If there is more
 than one tag of a certain type to be stored, then more than one `SimpleTag` **SHOULD** be used.